-“Liminal,” another interactive multimedia art is the work of Shuvashis Das, a Master of Fine Arts in Visualization student.
+“Liminal,” another interactive multimedia art, is the work of Shuvashis Das, a Master of Fine Arts in Visualization student.
 Das created software to generate pulsating, colorful projections from an audio track of his breathing that turn a resin-coated, fabricated foam object into a lifelike form.
 His software generates additional projections of colors, rhythms and geometry in real time from motion detectors tracking those who engage the work.

-Imagining the post-human self: A series of three sculptures that progressively replace the human form with technology constitute artist Anatol Bologan’s contribution to the Viz activation.
+Imagining the post-human self: A series of three sculptures that progressively replace the human form with technology constituted artist Anatol Bologan’s contribution to the Viz activation.
 The first sculpture in the series, molded from Bologan’s own face, resembles a death mask fitted in front of and “made alive” by computer circuitry.
 In the second sculpture, the human form progressively succumbs to technology until, in the third iteration, it morphs into a cyborg-like collection of computer boards with functioning video cameras as eyes recording the interaction of activation patrons.

 Digitally enhanced objects with therapeutic value: Employing digital technology and a lot of ingenuity, Jinsil Hwaryoung Seo, assistant professor of visualization, and students are developing innovative techniques that enhance human interaction with everyday objects such as stuffed toys and houseplants, while providing therapeutic value for those afflicted with wide range of physical and psychological ailments.

-A dress of many colors: Studded with LED lights, this gown was worn by in a dance department performance augmented with props crafted by Vizzers.
+A dress of many colors: Studded with LED lights, this gown was worn in a dance department performance augmented with props crafted by Vizzers.
 The gown is one of several interactive costumes created by Jinsil Hwaryoung Seo, assistant professor of visualization.
 The lights can be controlled by the dancer or remotely to evoke a wide range of emotions as interpreted in colors, patterns and pulses.

 Flatwork exhibit: Art and technology collide in the wide range of Vizzer-created digital imagery, photos and illustrations of worlds and characters real and imagined, rendered in high-resolution digital prints to complement the SXSW Viz activation.